lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 An engineer avoids force-unwraps.
 Basically, if any object is optional that's because it really might be `nil` in certain conditions.
 If an engineer is 100% sure (which is, I'm 100% sure, impossible) that the optional value can't be `nil`, it's better to state their point of view explicitly.
 For instance, by adding some kind of assertion inside `guard let`-`else` statement.

 A possibly justified reason to have a force-unwrapped variable is late initialization.
-However, the latter is also may be error-prone and sometimes is avoided.
+However, the latter may also be error-prone and sometimes is avoided.

-Another acceptable reson to have a force-unrwraps is an optional APIs which returns `nil` only if there's a programming error (e.g. creating a URL from `String` in Foundation library: `let url = URL(string: "https://www.apple.com")!` – that one just can't return `nil` unless there's a serious typo).
-However, an engineer doesn't rely on third-party API's implementation details since they might change any moment and without a notice.
+Another acceptable reason to have a force-unrwrap is an optional API which returns `nil` only if there's a programming error (e.g., creating a URL from `String` in Foundation library: `let url = URL(string: "https://www.apple.com")!` – that one just can't return `nil` unless there's a serious typo).
+However, an engineer doesn't rely on third-party APIs' implementation details since they might change any moment and without notice.

 In testing code force-unwraps are welcomed because if they fail, the test fails, too, and that is a desired behavior in this case.

 [Return to Table of Contents](#table-of-contents)

-<h4 id="state-and-side-effects">State and Side-Effects</h4>
+<h4 id="state-and-side-effects">State and Side Effects</h4>

 Clean functions are preferred, any necessary state elements are localized as locally as possible.
-Unidirectional flow is preffered over side-effects.
-That reduces fallibility, improves readability and testability.
+Unidirectional flow is preferred over side effects.
+That makes the code less error-prone, improves readability and testability.

 **Don't**:
 ```